Definition and Types of Preposition

-Click here for definition of preposition in Merriam Webster dictionary.
+Click here for the definition of preposition in Merriam-Webster dictionary.

-Click here for definition of preposition in Oxford learner’s dictionary.
+Click here for the definition of preposition in Oxford learner’s dictionary.

 Types of Prepositions

 There are several types of prepositions such as: Simple Prepositions, Double Prepositions, Compound Prepositions, Phrasal prepositions, Participle Prepositions, Disguised preposition, and Detached Prepositions.